rdz-oss/BattyBirdNET-Pi/README.md

 Recordings always include the ultra-sound parts also for birds.
 * Inherits many great things from BirdNET-Pi - including notifications on detection and the ability to check status live on the internet
 * Enabled for European, UK and North American species.
-You can make your own fine-tuned classifier for bats, birds or other animals
+You can make your own fine-tuned classifier for bats, birds or other animals.
-and contribute it via pull request to make it work in this system!
 * Not designed for automated biodiversity assessments but can be used if manually vetted.
 Now also 384kHz recording is enabled which allows inspection of recordings up to about 190kHz, e.g. to differentiate myotis species.
 * Adds some meta-data in GUANO format to the recordings